 It Starts with a Dream… or a Crushing Disappointment.

-Without a shattered and lost heart, I might not have found the courage to build my life better than before.
+And yet, without a shattered and lost heart, I might not have found the courage to build my life better than before.

 We don’t always get to live the lives we had planned for ourselves.
 Something terrible or terribly wonderful happens and we’re left speechless, shattered by overwhelming life or death.